XaF/omni/README.md

 - `apt` operation object, which takes a list of packages to install.
 Any element of the list can be a map with a single *package name: package version* if you wish to install a very specific package version.

+- `dnf` operation object, which takes a list of packages to install.
+Any element of the list can be a map with a single *package name: package version* if you wish to install a very specific package version.

 - `ruby` operation object, which can hold the following parameters:
   - `version` *[string]* the version of ruby to install and use in the repository; if the version is not specified, the latest available through rbenv will be installed.